-The default NonTxTargetPolicy value is taken from the configuration variable policies:non_tx_target_policy which can be set to "prevent" and "permit" to represent the PREVENT and PERMIT policy values.
-If this configuration variable is not set the default is PREVENT.
+The default NonTxTargetPolicy value is taken from the policies:non_tx_target_policy configuration variable, which can be set to "prevent" and "permit" to represent the PREVENT and PERMIT policy values.
+If this configuration variable is not set, the default is PREVENT.

 Use of the ADAPTS OTSPolicy